 James Bannister was a lifelong lover of the Lake District and enjoyed the hills in all seasons and all weathers.
 He joined the Fell and Rock in 1959, having been introduced to the club by his brother-in-law and Club member, Jack Duckworth, who put up several new routes in Deepdale in the 1950s.
 My father, known to most as Jim, introduced me to the hills, led me up my first Lakeland rock climb when I was 12 and later encouraged me to apply to join the Fell and Rock.
+Since joining he join the Fell and Rock.
 Since joining he had over fifty years of walking, climbing and skiing before his death in February 2012 after a short illness.